martian-cloud/tharsis-docs/docs/guides/overviews/provider_registry.md

 4. Set environment variables `GPG_PASSPHRASE` and `GPG_FINGERPRINT` appropriately.

-   a. `GPG_PASSPHRASE` can be empty string if your GPG key has no passphrase.
+   a. `GPG_PASSPHRASE` can be an empty string if your GPG key has no passphrase.

    b.
 For `GPG_FINGERPRINT`, do `gpg --list-keys --fingerprint` and copy the string of HEX digits (and spaces) after the `pub` line.